OlisaNsonwu/diyar/README.md

 ## Usage

-There are two main aspects of the `diyar` package; multi-stage data linkage grouping (`links()`) and episode tracking (`episodes()`).
+There are two main aspects of the `diyar` package; multistage data linkage grouping (`links()`) and episode tracking (`episodes()`).
 `number_line` objects are used in both.